RosiePuddles/mdbook-compress/README.md

 page.size = { x = "width", y = "height" }
 ```

+## Why does it take so long?

+Because there's no way (that I know of) to call JS scripts quickly other that running a node command, building the PDF can take a bit of time.

+If you know a faster way to do this, please open an issue or a PR.

 ## Dependencies

 If you want to know what different dependencies are used for, here you go